The Complete Guide to Storing Your RV at Home

 Considerations to Keep in Mind

 The following considerations should all be weighed as you decide what to do with your RV in the off-season.
 I’m not sharing these with you to deter you from parking your vehicle at home.
-It’s just wise that you know all the facts before you make your decision.
+It’s just wise that you know all the facts before you make your decision about storing your RV at home.
 This way, you can do what’s best for your RV and your wallet.

 No place is safe from bugs and insects.
 This is doubly, sometimes triply true if your RV is sitting outside.
 If you choose an outdoor storage facility or your garage, then you need to be steadfast about insects.
 They can get in through any gap in your RV; the tiniest hole is all it takes.